jasonaaronwilson/omni-c/README.md

 # Omni-C

-A C derived programming language very strongly resembling C with modern conveniences, runtime safety, and a pleasant standard library.
+A C derived programming language very strongly resembling C in look and semantics with modern conveniences, runtime safety, and a revamped standard library.

 ## Features

-These are probably the less controversial features (either because they are widely desired, are already in C++ (or another popular C derived language), or you don't need to use if you don't want to):
+These are probably the less controversial features (either because they are widely desired, are already in C++ (or another popular C derived language), or you don't need to use the feature if you don't want to):

 1. namespaces, imports, and libraries (no header files!)
 1. overloaded functions (I think exactly like C++ modulo type